nhselect/step1-training/content/user-guide/assessor/01-registration/self-registering-for-your-profile/index.md

 > For Step 1, Job Group will likely be **Nursing / Midwifery**

-Y﻿ou may also be asked for:
+You may also be asked for:

 * Programme of study / course
 * Department / team